-The spinning of our yarn is carried out almost exclusively by owner Tanis Simpson, who carefully checks the roving for imperfections or any remaining guard hairs.
+The spinning of our yarn is carried out by experienced staff members, who carefully check the roving for imperfections or any remaining guard hairs.
 Our singles are spun with very precise calculations best suited for qiviut--a very fine and short-stapled fibre.
 After all the work that goes into qiviut fibre preparation, it's important to us that the yarn is spun to the highest possible standard.

 Once the singles are spun, they are ready to be plied.
 Most of our yarn is 2-ply lace weight (with the exception of our 3-ply sock blend).
 The spinning machine handles the work of plying, with the staff only needing to keep an eye out for any problems--and adjusting the position of the machine every few minutes so that the yarn is distributed along the length of the bobbins.

 Once plied, our yarn undergoes a rigorous quality check.
 Every yard passes through the hands of an experienced fibre technician, with any imperfect sections being spliced out.